Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 After the evolution is complete, we characterize the entanglement of the state by measuring R{\'e}nyi entanglement entropies

-at order $\alpha \geq 0$, with the reduced density matrix $\rho_A$ of a subsystem $A$ recovered through quantum state tomography (QST).
-The mean entropy $\expval{S_\alpha}$ and variance $\var(S_\alpha)$ are computed over random samples of the quantum circuits.
-To reduce QST costs, we perform simultaneous measurements on sets of mutually unbiased bases (MUBs), which are groups of commuting Pauli strings of maximal size (see \methods).
+at order $\alpha \geq 0$, with the reduced density matrix $\rho_A$ of a subsystem $A$ recovered through quantum state tomography (QST) for each recorded trajectory defined by the mid-circuit measurement outcomes.
+Owing to the substantial cost of computing entanglement measures such as bipartite and tripartite mutual information, we characterize the transition through mean entropy $\expval{S_\alpha}$ and variance $\var(S_\alpha)$ computed over random samples of the quantum circuits.
+The sampling and post-selection of distinct trajectories is resource-intensive, with an underlying exponential scaling in the number of mid-circuit measurements.
+To reduce the computational cost and render the experiments feasible, we perform simultaneous tomography measurements on sets of mutually unbiased bases (MUBs), which are groups of commuting Pauli strings of maximal size (see \methods).

 The mean and variance of steady-state von Neumann entanglement entropy $S_1$ versus measurement rate $p$ on quantum hardware at system sizes $L = 4, 5$ and subsystem $\abs{A} = \floor{L / 2}$ under mid-circuit projective measurements are shown in \cref{fig:results-proj-trans-L4-mean,fig:results-proj-trans-L5-mean,fig:results-proj-trans-L4-var,fig:results-proj-trans-L5-var}.
 In \cref{fig:results-proj-trans-L4-mean,fig:results-proj-trans-L5-mean}, we observe a monotonic decrease in $\expval{S_1}$ with increasing $p$, consistent with the suppression of entanglement with increasing measurement rate.
 Additionally, from \cref{fig:results-proj-trans-L4-var,fig:results-proj-trans-L5-var}, a peak is evident in $\var{(S_1)}$ near $p \approx 0.25$, suggestive of a crossover between a volume-law (area-law) phase for $p < p^*$ ($p > p^*$).